Are websites all the same? Pricing

 How do you assess if someone can design a conversion-focused website?

-Designers who simply inquire about what you want on your website, how you'd like it to look, and how many pages you need are placing the responsibility on you to know what you want, rather than offering their guidance.
+Designers who inquire about what you want on your website, how you'd like it to look, and how many pages you need are placing the responsibility on you to know what you want, rather than offering their guidance.
 This is an indication you'll likely receive just a basic website.